Understanding the Business First

 Role of CIOs

-The role of CIOs was defined in the early 1980s, now almost 40 years in the making, these responsibilities of the CIOs have profoundly transformed.
+The role of Chief Information Officer (CIO) was formed in the early 1980s, now almost 40 years in the making the responsibilities of the CIO have profoundly transformed.
 The original CIO operated as senior executive in the enterprise with responsibilities that included information technology and systems that supported business goals.
-Today’s business needs have rapidly changed, and the CIO role must transform to succeed in the ever-present digital landscape.
+Today’s business needs are rapidly changing, and the CIO role must transform to succeed in the ever-present digital landscape.

 CIOs face many challenges, with IT playing an even more important role in core business strategy than it has in previous years.
 The management of systems with data analysis and cloud infrastructure, empower CIOs to operate with agile development and be responsive to identifying and implementing new business processes.